Danish F-16. Photo: Danish Defence.

-Denmark will again contribute to NATO's sovereignty enforcement of the Baltic States' airspace.
-The contribution will consist of four F-16 fighter aircraft and approximately 60 persons and will be deployed for approximately four months in the first half of 2018.
+Denmark contributes throughout 2019 to NATO's sovereignty enforcement of the Baltic countries' airspace.
+The contribution consists of four F-16 aircraft and approx. 60 persons.

 Denmark has since 2004 contributed with fighter aircraft in support of Baltic Air Policing.
-On August 29, 2014, Fighter Wing Skrydstrup completed its fifth Air Policing rotation since the NATO mission began in 2004.
-The four fighter aircraft and personnel were deployed to Estonia for four months.
+With present contribution, Fighter Wing Skrydstrup is completing its seventh Air Policing rotation since the NATO mission began in 2004.
+The four fighter aircraft and personnel are currently deployed in Lithuania.

 The task of the Danish fighter aircraft is to conduct daily patrolling of the air space and to maintain a quick reaction alert in case of violations of the Baltic airspace.

 On 12 May 2004 the Danish Parliament adopted motion B 210 pertaining to Danish contribution to NATO's sovereignty enforcement of the Baltic States' airspace.
-In addition, there has been a consultation with the Danish Foreign Policy Committee on 18 June 2008 and later on 5 May 2017.
+In addition, there has been a consultation with the Danish Foreign Policy Committee latest on 18 December 2017.